 Here, we mathematically define the object that practices science.
-We attack the problem from this angle: If the observer deterministically produces a recursive enumeration of knowledge, then it is merely a machine and the physics it is subjected to is super-deterministic; If however, the observer probabilistically produces a recursive enumeration of knowledge, then it is a probability space of experiments.
+We attack the problem from this angle: If the observer deterministically produces a recursive enumeration of experiments, then it is merely a machine and the physics it is subjected to is super-deterministic; If however, the observer probabilistically produces a recursive enumeration of experiments, then it is a probability space of experiments.

-As the later case involves the use of probability, we give its corresponding measure the interpretation of a model of experimenter freedom, or interchangeably as; 'freedom of action', 'free participation' or 'free practice of science'.
+As the later case involves the use of probability and models the participation of the observer in nature, we give its corresponding measure the interpretation of a model of experimenter freedom (a term borrowed from its use as an assumption to the Bell inequality), or interchangeably as;

+'freedom of action', 'free participation' or 'free practice of science'.
 The terms 'free' and 'freedom' are in this context to be interpreted similarly to the strict sense given by Conway and Kochen[2] as freedom from being determined by past history, thus allowing a probabilistic enumeration in the present; and that of the Bell inequality as having the freedom to pick the experiment (or equivalently its parameters), also undetermined by past history.
 It is not meant to be interpreted in the metaphysical sense of free will commonly used in philosophy.

-In the later case, the observer would then represent an execution of the practice of science in nature under the assumption of experimenter freedom (rather than as a Turing machine or deterministic algorithm), and as we found it is in this context that the laws of physics are manifest.
+The observer is then free, in this sense, to practice science in nature (rather than be compelled to act by a Turing machine or deterministic algorithm), and as we found it is in this context that the laws of physics are manifest as the "least encumbering" model of its participation.